Page Contents

 Is the Real Life Mario Kart Japan Legal?

-Yes, it is legal, but with specific regulations.
+Yes, the real-life Mario Kart Japan experience is legal, but with specific regulations.
 Participants must have a valid Japanese driver’s license or an international driving permit.

-The karts are street-legal and must adhere to Japanese traffic laws.
-Read below for the requirements.
+The street karts are legal and must adhere to Japanese traffic laws.
+Read below for the Mario Kart Tokyo requirements.

 To join the Real Life Mario Kart in Tokyo, there are a few key requirements:

-• You may need an official translation, on top of your drivers’ license (for Belgium, France, Monaco, Germany, Switzerland, and Taiwan citizens)
+- You may need an official translation as per Japanese law, on top of your international driver’s permit (for Belgium, France, Monaco, Germany, Switzerland, and Taiwan citizens)

 For British readers, you can get the translation of your driving license from your local Post Office so make sure you plan ahead and get this done, once you have one it’s valid for one year.
 This currently cost £5.50.